 Hands on treatments are now restarting and I am still available online.

-In person sessions are held on Wednesdays at St Margaret’s House, 151 London Road, Edinburgh, Studio 6.11.
-I start again on the week of April 26thth.
-Other times are available by appointment.
+In person sessions are held on Wednesdays and Thursdays at St Margaret’s House, 151 London Road, Edinburgh, Studio 6.11.
+Should you not find a suitable time in the schedule, please contact me.

 Online I work by bringing craniosacraltherapy skills to the session.

 We start with a meditation or grounding technique/s, and we listen to the body in a fluid way, becoming familiar with coming into present moment, through a series of different pathways.
 At times using breath, meditation, or sound or movement .
 Continuing support for regular clients is available.

 £50 per session . £160 when you book four sessions .

 What to expect from a Craniosacral therapy session.

 Session length may vary between 30 minutes and an hour.
 On your first session, we will go through a case history/consultation form.
 That might take anything from 10 minutes to half an hour.
 I do not charge for the extra time, but bear in mind the first session I prefer to leave a longer time for us to meet.